Iowa State Alzheimer’s Plan Overview

 In 2007, the Iowa Legislature established a task force through the enactment of Senate File 489 to assess the current and future impact of Alzheimer’s disease on residents, examine the existing resources available, and develop a strategy to mobilize a state response to the growing threat of Alzheimer’s disease.
 The task force included representatives from the long-term care industry, community organizations, and state agencies as well as state legislators, caregivers, and individuals directly impacted by Alzheimer’s.
 After collecting testimony from advocacy groups and individuals to inform the plan's recommendations, the task force published the Final Report: Alzheimer’s Disease Task Force in January 2008.

-Secure the Future by Implementing the State Alzheimer's Plan
+Ensure the Continuous Update of the State Alzheimer’s Plan

 Sign Up to Learn About Advocacy Opportunities in Iowa